arnabpaul/WiFly/README.txt

+The document Presentation1.pptx shows the wifly project documantation.

-Mostly these documents are informational and for reference only.
+Rest of the files are informational and for reference only.

 == SparkFun WiFly Shield Library : alpha 1 release ==